dkwingsmt/material-ui/docs/site/src/demos/cards/cards.md

 ## Complex Interaction

-On desktop, card content can expand and scroll internally in addition to housing other interactive content.
+On desktop, card content can expand and scroll internally.

-{{demo='cards/RestaurantReviewCard.js'}}
+{{demo='cards/RecipeReviewCard.js'}}